mailchimp/mc-woocommerce/README.txt

 - Deleting removes the connection between Mailchimp and WooCommerce, and uninstalls the plugin from your site.
 Refer to the Wordpress Codex for more information about [Multisite Network Administration](https://codex.wordpress.org/Multisite_Network_Administration)
 == Changelog ==
+= 2.3.1 =
+* implements communications box on sync page
+* adds account create for Mailchimp
+* fixes Pending Payment and On-hold status orders passed to Mailchimp
+* fixes for WooCommerce Fatal-errors
+* support for WooCommerce vendor feature
+* support for Shop Manager role by Woocommerce
+* update to Text Domain for wp translation
+* adds banner to review plugin after audience is synced
-= 2.3 =
+* support for user language based on wp get_locale() at order placement = 2.3 =
 * adds action scheduler queue system
 * documentation for Custom Merge Tags